1995parham/dotfiles/docs/home.md

 ## Openfiler

-Web management interface is on `https://192.168.73.103:446/` with `openfiler:password` as login information.
+I have installed [openfiler](https://www.openfiler.com/) on a separate VM and its web management interface is available on `https://192.168.73.103:446/` with `openfiler:password` as login information.

 ## vSphere 6.5
+Each physical server has vSphere 6.7 installed and they are not connected to the vCenter.

 ### govc

 govc is a command-line application for interacting with VMware vSphere APIs (ESXi and/or vCenter).